Sivazam/POS_MultiLocation/BUSINESS_PITCH.md

 ---

-*Millet Home Foods POS: Empowering food retailers with technology that grows your business.*
+*ForkFlow POS: Empowering food retailers with technology that grows your business.*